A More Powerful Two-Sample Test in High Dimensions using Random Projection: Introduction

 When $p>n$, the matrix $\hat{\Sigma}$ is singular, and the Hotelling test is not well-defined.
 Even when $p\leq n$, the Hotelling test is known to perform poorly if $p$ is nearly as large as $n$.
-This behavior was demonstrated in a seminal paper of Bai and Saranadasa~\cite{BS96} (or BS for short), who studied the performance of the Hotelling test under $(p,n) \to \infty$ with $p/n\to 1-\e$, and showed that the asymptotic power of the test suffers for small values of $\e>0$.
-In subsequent years, a number of improvements on the Hotelling test in the high-dimensional setting have been proposed~\cite[e.g.,][]{BS96,SD2008,Srivastava2009,CQ2010}.
+This was shown in an important paper of Bai and Saranadasa (abbreviated BS) \cite{BS96}, who studied the performance of the Hotelling test under $(p,n) \to \infty$ with $p/n\to 1-\e$, and showed that the asymptotic power of the test suffers for small values of $\e>0$.
+Consequently, several improvements on the Hotelling test have been proposed in the high-dimensional setting in past years \cite[e.g.,][]{BS96,SD2008,Srivastava2009,CQ2010}.